whcpumpkin/Demand-driven-navigation/README.md

 If your GPU memory is not enough, you can try to reduce the `patch_size`.

+## Multi-GPU Training ##
+updata on 2025.1.15

+I have provided a torch-based DistributedDataParallel code.
+Unfortunately, I don't have the time or computing resources to test this at the moment, so if you run into any problems, please feel free to raise them in the issue.

 ## Overview
 <img src="demo/NIPS-2023-DDN.gif" align="middle" width="700"/>